Updated: Aug 9

 You may choose to use a Coaching Directory website to look for a coach.
 Most require coaches to meet a certain level of training and experience before they are listed this is normally detailed on the home page.

-The website of your coach should display an overview of their training and experience, you can ask to see copies of certificates if they are not shown on the website as well as copies of public liability or indemnity insurance.
+The website of your coach should display an overview of their training and experience, you can ask to see copies of certificates if they are not shown on the website, as well as copies of public liability and/or indemnity insurance.